Khloe Kardashian And Tristan Thompson Are ‘Talking More Than Ever’ As They Near Possible Reunion

 Tristan Thompson has reportedly been trying to win Khloe Kardashian back, and his plan may now be starting to come together.

 As rumors swirl that Tristan has been trying to work his way back into his baby mother’s life, a new report from Radar Online says that the two have been talking more than ever.
-The report cited an insider close to the Keeping Up With The Kardashians star who said that the two have been reconnecting in recent days.
+The report cited an insider close to the Keeping Up with the Kardashians star who said that the two have been reconnecting in recent days.

 “Khloe and Tristan are talking so much lately,” the unnamed source told the celebrity gossip outlet.
 “And it isn’t just about their daughter, they talk a lot just about regular life.”